-The provision for income taxes from continuing operations decreased from an expense of \$0.5 million for the quarter ended March 31, 2008 to a benefit of \$28,000 for the three months ended March 31, 2009.
-The decrease in the provision for income taxes for the quarter ended March 31, 2009 is attributable to a reduction in the income from continuing operations for the quarter ended March 31, 2009 and a decrease in state income taxes.
+The provision for income taxes from continuing operations decreased from an expense of \$0.5 million for the quarter ended March 31, 2008 to a benefit of \$0.9 million for the three months ended March 31, 2009.
+The decrease in the provision for income taxes for the quarter ended March 31, 2009 is attributable to the loss from continuing operations for the quarter ended March 31, 2009 and a decrease in state income taxes.